Q. What kinds of things can I do as a volunteer?

 Q. I am not sure I can commit to eight hours each month.
 Are there other ways to volunteer?

-Volunteers that assist exclusively with special events and adoption events are only required to complete eight hours every six months.
+Volunteers that assist exclusively with special events are only required to complete eight hours every six months.
 They also receive training onsite at an event.
 If your time is limited, that may be the best fit for you!
-It’s also possible to help us through off-site volunteer projects.
+You can also apply to the group volunteer program for a one-time service experience.

 Q. When can I start?

-A. Once you fill out an application and pay the application fee ($25 for adults, $50 for junior volunteers and their parent/guardian) or fill out the scholarship request, your application will be reviewed.
-Depending on your interests, availability and our current needs, you will be invited to sign up for an orientation.
-Usually, a new applicant will receive that invitation within a few business days and orientations are generally scheduled every two weeks.
+A. Once you fill out an application and pay the $25 application fee or fill out the scholarship request, your application will be reviewed.
+Depending on your interests, availability and our current needs, you may be invited to sign up for an orientation.
+Usually, a new applicant will receive that invitation within a week and orientations are generally scheduled every two weeks.
 After orientation, you will be asked to fill out a profile in our online volunteer system.
 You will be able to select three areas of interest initially and up to one physical location.
-Most roles require specific training.
+All roles require training, with M.A.R.T. volunteers receiving email instruction.
 Once you’ve completed any necessary training, you can begin volunteering!

 Q. Why is there an application fee?

-A. The nominal application fee (or scholarship application) increases the likelihood that we are receiving committed applicants.
-We want to increase the chances that the significant staff time taken to process, onboard and train someone will result in active volunteerism with us.
-This also frees staff time to steward the experience of our current active volunteers, which is really important to us!
+A. The nominal application fee (or scholarship application) increases the likelihood that the significant staff time taken to process, onboard, and train someone will result in active volunteerism with us.

 Q. How do I schedule my volunteer shifts?